MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/storage-queue-readme.md

 * A queue within the storage account, which contains a set of messages
 * A message within a queue, in any format, of up to 64 KiB

-The Azure Storage Queues client library for Python allows you to interact with each of these components through the use of a dedicated client object.
+The Azure Storage Queues client library for Python - Version 12.1.1 allows you to interact with each of these components through the use of a dedicated client object.

 ### Clients